clux/facemaulers/recaps/26-blood-and-beef.md

 GW gets beefed up on goat stew.
 20STR.
 Villagers escorted to Waterdeep after sad end.

+## Old recap
+Went to kobold village, didn't start a fight.
+Didn't probe deeper with detect thoughts.
+Investigated cleric.
+Found hag, killed hag.
+Almost entirely with hold person.
+72dmg GW, 70dmgHj (1 round!) auto crits.

+Then she crat back and downed both GW and HJ.
+Stole the face of GW.
+But the killed her.
+Bought one barrel of food back to Moraga, he tested it, they waited nicely.

+They got some powder.
+One tattoo <4k for free, maybe another bought.
+Dragon can level now.
+BEEFY DRAGON.

+Inner / outer dragon conversation : Pendle (blip) tries to persuade Meepo to not eat food.
+Kobold fire breath -> warlock invis escape.

+GW eats the food anyway.
+Willingly fails the CON save.
+He goat now.

 Players:
 - April
 - Guy